Cycling Accident Compensation Claims in the UK: A Comprehensive Guide

 In the immediate aftermath of a cycling accident, it’s essential to take the right steps to ensure your safety and protect your rights.
 Here’s a more detailed guide:

-• Prioritize Safety: The priority is to get to a safe location away from traffic.
+• Prioritise Safety: The priority is to get to a safe location away from traffic.
 If you’re seriously injured, try to stay still to prevent further injury and wait for medical help.

 • Seek Medical Attention: Even if your injuries seem minor, it’s crucial to seek medical attention promptly.
 Some injuries may not be immediately apparent and could manifest later.
 A medical professional can provide a thorough examination and document your injuries, which can be critical evidence in your compensation claim.